Blog

 7. Changing Background

-When reporting your results, the appearance of pictures you capture from Abaqus/CAE plots is affected by the difference in contrast between the model colors and the colors in the viewport background.
+When reporting your Abaqus results, the appearance of pictures you capture from Abaqus/CAE plots is affected by the difference in contrast between the model colors and the colors in the viewport background.
 You can improve this contrast by changing the color or colors displayed in the viewport background.
 You can display a single color or you can create a gradient background.

 To change the background, from the main menu bar, select View > Graphics Options.
 Look at this Q&A: